-"On you, members of the US

-Congress, rests a tremendous responsibility.
-It is within your power to make sure that your willingness, of which we have no doubt, to extend humanitarian aid to these immigrants not be turned against the principle of 'Land for Peace', which is the cornerstone of the administration's peace initiative, and with which we are in full agreement.

-"The loan guarantees requested by Israel should therefore be made conditional upon the Israeli government's acceptance of that principle.
-Such acceptance should be manifested by an immediate cessation of all settlement activities, namely, setting up new settlements or expanding existing ones, within the occupied territories.
-Unless this condition is met by the Israeli government, you could never be sure that part of the money given for the absorption of immigrants would not in fact be used to accelerate the de facto annexation of territories subject to negotiations
+"On you, Members of the U.S. Congress, rests a tremendous responsibility.
+It is within your power to make sure that your willingness, of which we have no doubt, to extend humanitarian aid, to these immigrants not be turned against the principle of "Land for Peace", which is the cornerstone of the Administration's peace initiative, and with which we are in full agreement.
+The loan guarantees requested by Israel should therefore be made conditional upon the Israeli government's acceptance of that principle.
+Such acceptance should be manifested by an immediate cessation of all settlement activities, namely, setting up new settlements or expanding existing ones, within the Occupied Territories.
+Unless this condition is met by the Israeli government, you could never be sure that part of the money given for the absorption of immigrants would not in fact be used to ancexation of territories subject to negotiations.